mapbox/mapbox-directions-swift/README.md

 ## Tests

-To run the included unit tests, you need to use [CocoaPods](http://cocoapods.org) to install the dependencies.
+To run the included unit tests, you need to use [Carthage](https://github.com/Carthage/Carthage) to install the dependencies.

-1. `pod install`
+1. `carthage build --platform iOS`
 1. `open MapboxDirections.xcworkspace`
 1. Switch to the MapboxDirections scheme and go to Product ‣ Test.

-The workspace requires CocoaPods 1.1.0.beta.1 or greater if opening inside Xcode 8.